facebookresearch/ReAgent/docs/usage.rst

 Step 4 - Train model
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To train the model, we first save our Spark table to Parquet format, and use `Petastorm <https://github.com/uber/petastorm>`'s PyTorch DataLoader, which can efficiently read Parquet formatted data.
-We do this via our ``query_data``, which each ``ModelManager`` in our registry of models must implement.
-In this step, we also process the rewards, i.e. computing multi-step rewards or computing the reward from columns directly.
+To train the model, we first save our Spark table to Parquet format, and use `Petastorm <https://github.com/uber/petastorm>`_'s PyTorch DataLoader, which can efficiently read Parquet formatted data.
+We do this via ``ModelManager.query_data``, which each ``ModelManager`` in our registry of models must implement.
+In this step, we also process the rewards, i.e. computing multi-step rewards or computing the reward from ``metrics`` columns directly.

 .. code-block::
     train_dataset = manager.query_data(